DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Drug-induced lupus erythematosus is an uncommon, mild to moderately severe, a lupus-like syndrome related in time to continuous exposure to a specific medication and which resolves after the trigger drug is ceased.
 As in idiopathic or usual-type lupus erythematosus (LE), there are three categories recognised:

 This excludes medication-induced flares of pre-existing or latent LE.

-> There is a time relationship with the causative drug: the symptoms must have begun after starting treatment with a drug.
-But the latent period (lag or incubation time) between starting the medication and the first symptoms ranges from 1 month to more than 10 years.
-This can make it difficult to identify the trigger drug.
+There is a time relationship with the causative drug: the symptoms must have begun after starting treatment with a drug.
+But the latent period (lag or incubation time) between starting the medication and the first symptoms ranges from 1 month to more than ten years.
+The delay in onset can make it difficult to identify the trigger drug.

-> It has been estimated that 10% of cases of SLE are drug-induced and, in one case series, 20% of biopsy-proven cases of subacute cutaneous LE were drug-induced.
+It has been estimated that 10% of cases of SLE are drug-induced and, in one case series, 20% of biopsy-proven cases of subacute cutaneous LE were drug-induced.

-> The drugs associated with drug-induced LE can be classified into 4 groups:
+The drugs associated with drug-induced LE can be classified into four groups:

-> Another way to classify them is as high, medium, low or very low risk.
+Another way to classify them is as high, medium, low or very low risk.